Parking and Transportation Services

 Welcome to the University of Cincinnati!
 Navigating your way around our large, dynamic, Uptown campuses can be daunting.
 Or maybe you need to find UC Blue Ash, UC Clermont, the 1819 Innovation Hub, UC Reading or UC Victory Parkway.

-The Parking Services goal is to make your parking experience as smooth as possible, so whether you’re coming to campus as a student, employee or visitor, we have developed a number of tools to help make your visit seamless.
+The Parking and Transportation Services goal is to make your parking experience as smooth as possible, so whether you’re coming to campus as a student, employee or visitor, we have developed a number of tools to help make your visit seamless.

 All UC parking locations are cashless.
 Pay for parking securely with your debit/credit card.
 All major credit cards accepted.